Quantification of myocardial perfusion using [18F]Flurpiridaz

 Coronary flow reserve can be calculated as the ratio of the MBF during the pharmacological stress (usually adenosine or dipyridamole) to the MBF at rest:

 In rest-stress studies, the radioactivity that is remaining from the first study (rest) must be subtracted from the image data of the second study (stress).
-PET scanning in the stress study can be started shortly before tracer administration, and the concentrations in the first frame are then subtracted from every image frame (Nekolla et al., 2009).
+PET scanning in the stress study can be started shortly before radiopharmaceutical administration, and the concentrations in the first frame are then subtracted from every image frame (Nekolla et al., 2009).
 Visual scoring provides good diagnostic certainty even without subtraction (Berman et al., 2013).
 Lazewatsky et al. (2010) have developed a method for optimizing dose ratio and required inter-injection interval.

-Woo et al. (2011) developed a method for automatic registration of rest and stress perfusion images.
+Woo et al (2011) developed a method for automatic registration of rest and stress perfusion images.

 Alpert et al. (2012) have developed an analysis method where the rest-stress study with two injections can be performed during a single PET session, without the assumptions that are necessary when using the subtraction method.
 The model instead has time varying kinetic parameters, accounting for the blood flow change induced by adenosine with a step function.
 The method has been validated with [18F]Flurpiridaz in a porcine model (Guehl et al., 2017a), suggesting that less than 15 min PET acquisition would be sufficient to accurately measure rest and stress blood flow.
 Model is also applicable for calculation of parametric images (Guehl et al., 2017b).

 - MBF using 82Rb

 - Partial volume and spillover effects in cardiac PET

 Alpert N, Dean Fang Y-H, El Fakhri G. Single-scan rest/stress imaging 18F-labeled flow tracers.
 Med Phys.
 2012; 39(11): 6609-6620. doi: 10.1118/1.4754585.